cogdog/splotbox/README.md

 To get SPLOTbox working all you need to do is activate the "SPLOTbox" theme when it appears in your Wordpress dashboard under **Appearance** --> **Themes**.

-In this theme posts are renamed **items** and thus on the dashboard:
+In this theme, posts are renamed **items** and thus on the dashboard:

 ![](images/items-menu.jpg)